Green Building Best Practices

 Recently, there have been dramatic breakthroughs in solar energy technologies that will help further the mainstream use of solar technology, bringing the cost of solar down, and the efficiency of solar up.
 Shining examples of solar rooftop PV for buildings are in Vauban (Germany's solar settlement) and another is the Bullitt Center in Seattle.

-Heat pumps
+Heat Pumps

-There are two types of heat pumps - air-source electric heat pumps and geothermal heat pumps.
-Of the two of them, the geothermal type is based on a renewable energy source.
-Geothermal heat pumps are piping systems placed below the ground that transfer heat energy from underground outside of a building to augment/ replace HVAC and water heaters inside the building; and act as a central heating and/ or cooling system.
+Geothermal heat pumps are piping systems placed below the ground that transfer heat energy from underground outside of a building to augment/ replace HVAC and water heaters inside a building and act as a central heating and/ or cooling system.

 Geothermal heat pumps use the earth's natural energy, the heat energy from underground which is piped in for use with a building's HVAC system and water heaters.
 Geothermal heat pumps on properties provide energy savings and significantly reduce energy bills.
-Geothermal heat pumps have routinely cut utility bills in over half while operating with double the efficiency of traditional HVAC systems.

 Currently, a less expensive, more popular, option than geothermal heat pumps, and also a clean energy source of building heating and cooling - are electric air source heat pumps.
 Electric heat pumps are super energy efficient, and may or may not ultimately be powered by renewable energy; depending on the power supply for the local grid's electricity.